nanos-world/docs/versioned_docs/version-latest/core-concepts/scripting/classes-guide.md

 :::info

-Destroying an Entity will trigger the event `Destroy` and also will automatically detach all attached entities it had attached.
+Destroying an Entity will trigger the event `Destroy` and also will automatically detach all attached entities it had attached*.

+**If you attached entities with `auto_destroy_when_detached` parameter, all attached entities will be destroyed as well 😉*.

 :::